 How to Build a Close Checklist that Sets Your Team Up for Success

 The close process is made up of many moving parts — with interdependent pieces that can either streamline or bottleneck the whole system.
 Think of the close checklist as more of a playbook.
 It’s a team tool that fosters accountability.
-It encourages timeliness, and serves as a way to oversee and track the intricacies of a month-end close.
+It encourages timeliness, and serves as a way to oversee and track the intricacies of the monthly closing process.

 For Desene Sterling, financial controller at Sourcegraph, the close checklist lets her know when every part of the month-end close are complete.
 She says, “A close checklist is being able to track when something is done and who's doing it, so you can keep on top of everything.”
 For Sterling, it’s hard to fathom why accounting teams wouldn’t have a checklist.

 A close checklist enables you to optimize the close, whether you’re a small team or a large one.
-It facilitates roles and responsibilities, streamlines dependencies, and sets organizations up to expand without significantly hindering the close process.
+It facilitates roles and responsibilities, streamlines dependencies, and sets organizations up to excel at their work and expand without significantly hindering the close process.

 When your close checklist achieves the ideal level of detail, it benefits by reducing mistakes, improving accuracy, increasing efficiency, and preparing your company for audits.

-Close checklists are often organized by balance sheet account, entity, or functional group.
-Tasks can be broken down by who’s doing it as well.
+Close checklists are often organized by functional areas, which are typically roughly aligned with financial statement line item and balance sheet account groupings.
+Tasks can be broken down by who’s doing what as well.
 Sterling likes to put more obscure tasks on her checklist.
 She says, “I try to add tasks that aren’t blatantly obvious.
 For example, I wouldn’t put ‘run financials,’ which obviously needs to be done at the end.”

 Although your close checklist will be ever-evolving, you have to start somewhere.
 For Sterling, this begins with evaluating the close process.
 She says, “I like to observe a full close and sit down with every member of the team and try to figure out what they are doing and why they're doing it.
 I look at how that’s affecting other pieces — and what other people are doing.”
 She likes to categorize each item on the close checklist.
 For example, whether it’s a payroll function, revenue function, or GL function.